object-oriented-python/object-oriented-programming/doc/source/11_further_object-oriented_features.rst

 Decorators are therefore merely :term:`syntactic sugar`, but can be very useful in removing the need for boiler-plate code at the top of functions.
-For example, your code for :numref:`Exercise %s <ex_expr>` probably contains a lot of repeated code a lot like the following:
+For example, your code for :numref:`Exercise %s <ex_expr>` probably contains a lot of repeated code a similar to the following:

 .. code-block:: python3